EquineOntology/GDTB_TODOs/Assets/Gamedev Toolbelt/Editor/CodeTODOs/README.txt

   ╩ ╩╚═╝╚╩╝  ─┴┘└─┘└─┘└─┘  ┴ ┴   └┴┘└─┘┴└─┴ ┴ o
      HOW DOES IT WORK?

+1) The first time you start CodeTODOs, click on "Process scripts" (or the button with four circular arrows), which will create a list of all scripts in the project.
+2) After that's done, click on "Refresh" (the button with a single circular arrow), which will look through these scripts for tasks.

+After that first time, you will only need to click "Refresh tasks" when you want to update the list of task.
+If there are issues, the first thing you should do is to process scripts again.

-You can simply write something like
-"//QQQ This gameobject should be grabbed by the code instead of dragged and dropped" in your code and press Refresh in the window, and CodeTODOs will automatically pick it up, and save the file and its line number.
+As for formatting the comments themselves as tasks, you can simply write something like "//QQQ This gameobject should be grabbed by the code instead of dragged and dropped" Note that QQQ (the "token") can be changed in the Preferences window.

-When you have some tasks filed, just open the main CodeTODOs window, click on the link, and you'll even be brought to that script in your editor of choice!

 Additionally, you can also exclude files or entire folders from the task list!
 You can find more information in the exclude.txt file.